 Edith Hegedüs' jewellery is romantic, sometimes melancholic, and contains a story through the elements that become an integral part of the jewellery.

 “An ornate Victorian button from the late 18th century turns into an elegant ring.
 Pressed miniature flowers from a Parisian flea market become an adorable pendant for a necklace.
 Hand-cut coral from the Amalfi Coast, treasures from the grand bazaar in Istanbul or something completely different are recreated into a unique piece of jewellery.”

 Edith Hegedüs & Sustainability

 Recycling: Edith Hegedüs uses recycled gold

-Upcycling: Many of Edith’s jewelry is one-of-a-kind, as they consist of unique elements, like antique embroideries, pressed miniature flowers or Venetian stained glass, found as small treasures and transformed into delicate jewelry.
+Upcycling: Many of Edith’s jewellery is one-of-a-kind, as they consist of unique elements, like antique embroideries, pressed miniature flowers or Venetian stained glass, found as small treasures and transformed into delicate jewellery.

-“The composition, the tactility or just the beauty of my finds make it irresistible for me to redefine the purpose of the object and create a new piece of jewelry.”
+“The composition, the tactility or just the beauty of my finds make it irresistible for me to redefine the purpose of the object and create a new piece of jewellery.”

 Why we love it

 Edit Hegedüs is very artistic and visual – everything she touches has a high-end vibe.
 She takes her time and never stresses a process or a design, as quality takes time.
 The pieces from the Edith Hegedüs collection are very exclusive and feminine.
 We love the feminine soft look and feel and her unique ability to discover rare gemstones.
 She has a singular eye for antique materials and rare stones or bits and pieces which she incorporates into her lovely designs.